-The founding director Prof. Jean-Baptiste Joly has been the artistic director of Akademie Schloss Solitude from January 1, 1989 until March 31, 2018.
+The founding director Prof. Jean-Baptiste Joly was the artistic director of Akademie Schloss Solitude from January 1, 1989 until March 31, 2018.
 Since May 1, 2018, Elke aus dem Moore has been artistic director of Akademie Schloss Solitude.

-The Akademie Schloss Solitude is financially supported by the German province of Baden-Württemberg.
+The Akademie Schloss Solitude is financially supported by the German state of Baden-Württemberg.

 International artists, scientists, and cultural professionals are invited to apply for fellowships in the following spheres of practice: